harshkoli1255/studio/README.md

 This is a full-stack Next.js application for managing and running a simple election, such as for a Class Representative.
 It provides an admin dashboard for managing candidates and voters, and a public-facing portal for students to cast their votes.

-The application uses a file-based storage system (`src/lib/data.json`) for simplicity.
-For a production environment, this should be replaced with a persistent database like Firebase Firestore or Supabase.

 ## Tech Stack

 - **Framework:** [Next.js](https://nextjs.org/) (App Router)